How does a Binary MLM Plan Work?

 Note: A binary tree never gets completed, in fact, it’s infinite.
 However, a binary tree is formed once the left and the right leg gets filled.

-A question might have arisen in your mind now - Can a binary tree get formed from the uplines efforts alone?
+A question might have arisen in your mind now - Can a mlm binary tree structure get formed from the uplines efforts alone?
 Let us cover that part covered with the same example.

 Case 3: Distributor X sponsors two new members A & X1.
 They are added on the left and right leg as they were vacant.
 Distributor A then sponsors a new member B to the direct right leg.
 Meanwhile, distributor X has sponsored Y & Z. The binary tree looks now like,